Ostwald process header image

 nitrogen(g) + oxygen(g) nitrogen dioxide (g)

-So what is needed is another, easier way of preparing nitrogen dioxide gas.
+So what is needed is another way of preparing nitrogen dioxide gas.
 What about burning ammonia?
-Ammonia burns in oxygen with a yellowish coloured flame; as shown below: Ammonia burns with a yellow flame to form nitrogen gas and water vapour.
+Ammonia burns in oxygen with a yellowish coloured flame; as shown in the image below: Ammonia burns with a yellow flame to form nitrogen gas and water vapour.

 However there is a problem, ammonia burns to produce nitrogen gas and water.
-No nitrogen dioxide is produced as might have been expected:
+No nitrogen dioxide gas is produced as we might have been hoped:

 ammonia(g) + oxygen(g) nitrogen(aq) + water(l)

-However by altering the conditions above we can obtain nitrogen dioxide gas, the gas needed to make nitric acid.
-All that is needed is the introduction of a platinum catalyst and some heat.
-The apparatus is shown below:
+However by altering the conditions above it is possible to obtain nitrogen dioxide gas, the gas needed to make nitric acid.
+All that is needed is the introduction of a platinum catalyst and some heat, as outlined in the image below:

 Oxidation of ammonia in presence of a platinum catalyst to form nitrogen dioxide gas.

-In the presence of a platinum catalyst the ammonia is oxidised to give:
+This time in the presence of a platinum catalyst the ammonia gas is oxidised to give nitrogen monoxide gas and water vapour:

 ammonia(g) + oxygen(g) nitrogen monoxide(g) + water(l)